Auto-Balanced Collector Groups

 Instance Threshold Limits for Auto-Balanced Collector Group

 The instance count threshold of a Collector in an ABCG is automatically calculated based on the configured threshold value of the ABCG and the available RAM on the Collector.
 By default, the threshold is set to 10,000 instances, reflecting the capacity of a medium-size Collector with 2 GB RAM.
-You can adjust the threshold value in the configuration for ABCG using the following table as a reference.
+The following table shows how you can adjust the threshold value in configuration for ABCG:

 The number of instances a Collector can handle is determined using the following formula: